Skorpion96/If-i-could-turn-back-time/README.md

-# If i could turn back time (yes it's clearly a referece to Cher song)
+# If i could turn back time (yes it's clearly a reference to Cher song)

 Inspired by this gist because i needed it and so i made them:https://gist.github.com/alberthdev/1834fc1fa0679f0671fe